bleu/ve-launchpad-poc/README.md

 # Compiling/Testing Vyper Contracts

-The VyperDeployer is a pre-built contract that takes a filename and deploys the corresponding Vyper contract, returning the address that the bytecode was deployed to.
-If you want, you can check out [how the VyperDeployer works under the hood](https://github.com/0xKitsune/Foundry-Vyper/blob/main/lib/utils/VyperDeployer.sol).
+The DeploymentHelper is a pre-built contract that takes a filename and deploys the corresponding Vyper contract, returning the address that the bytecode was deployed to.
+If you want, you can check out [how the DeploymentHelper works under the hood](https://github.com/0xKitsune/Foundry-Vyper/blob/main/lib/utils/DeploymentHelper.sol).
 Below is a quick example of how to setup and deploy a SimpleStore contract written in Vyper.

 ## SimpleStore.Vyper